Eureka! Copper Canyon LX Tent Review: My Experience

 Lots of Windows

-What we particularly appreciate about the Eureka!
+What I particularly appreciate about the Eureka!
 Copper Canyon LX series are the large windows on each side of the tent.
 They’re great for the view — through bug-proof mesh, of course.
 More importantly, they provide stellar air flow on hot days and nights.
 In fact, if you’re planning to camp during hot summer weather, the Eureka!
 Copper Canyon LX series of tents should be on your shortlist simply because the air flow is so good.

 When it comes to rainy weather, the interior of the windows also forms the rain barrier.
 To create such awesome windows you can open and use from the inside, Eureka! uses a flap system.
 Wind-driven rain can pass through the mesh but it’s stopped by the interior window flaps.
 Can it leak?
 Not under the vast majority of rainfall.
 The interior storm flap has about four inches of overlap beyond the mesh window on either side, so it would take some serious sideways blowing wind to get past it.